A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Introduction

 \subsection{Outline}

 \Cref{sec:preliminaries} introduces notation and definitions that will be used throughout the paper.
 In \Cref{sec:SAM-static}, we develop the basic SAM algorithm for static mesh generation, upon which we shall build our dynamic scheme.
-We present some basic error analysis and computational complexity studies, and benchmark the algorithm against the MK scheme.
-In \Cref{sec:SAM-dyn}, we consider dynamic mesh generation and introduce the perturbation formulation of the (MA) system.
-We show that the basic SAM algorithm can be applied to the modified system, resulting in a fast dynamic SAM algorithm.
+We show that our scheme is high-order accurate and benchmark the algorithm against the MK scheme.
+In \Cref{sec:SAM-dyn}, we consider dynamic mesh generation and introduce the perturbation formulation of the MA system.
 We then perform, in \Cref{sec:mesh-exp}, a series of challenging mesh generation experiments to demonstrate the capabilities of the scheme.
 In \Cref{sec:ALE}, we formulate a simple coupled SAM-ALE scheme for the 2$D$ compressible Euler system, and describe some aspects of our numerical method.
-Finally, in \Cref{sec:ALE-sims}, we apply SAM-ALE to the Noh and RT test problems and compare the results with low-resolution and high-resolution uniform solutions.
+In \Cref{sec:ALE-sims}, we apply SAM-ALE to the Noh and RT test problems and compare the results with low-resolution and high-resolution uniform solutions.
+Finally, in \Cref{sec:conclusion}, we provide some brief concluding remarks.
 Three sections are included in the Appendices: the first concerns the $C$-method regularization for the 2$D$ ALE-Euler system, the second describes a simple boundary smoothing technique, and the third provides a machine comparison test for the purposes of benchmarking our SAM algorithm.